Instructions, Tips and Suggestions To Help You Get Ready and the Project Off to a Good Start

 It is very exciting that you have decided to get your hardwood floors refinished, and you have made a great choice in working with our company to get them re-done.

 As probably discussed with you, we use a variety of dustless sanders and machines, most all of which are either connected to a vacuum dust collection system, have one built in, or have very little dust created when used.
-Of course, this is a sand less re-finishing process, however, we are sanding floors and there may be a minute bit of dust to clean up after we are done.
+Of course, this is a dustless re-finishing process, however, we are sanding floors and there may be a minute bit of dust to clean up after we are done.

 Here are some good tips and suggestions on how to prepare:

 - Each area that is part of the refinishing project must be clear of all furniture and contents.
-Together we should determine the best location to store it while we do our work- perhaps an adjacent room, the garage, basement, deck, etc. If you don’t have a practical place for storage you may need to rent a pod.
+Together we should determine the best location to store it while we do our work—perhaps an adjacent room, the garage, basement, deck, etc. If you don’t have a practical place for storage you may need to rent a pod.
 This is very useful when you have limited storage

 - While we are pretty good at moving things in and out, some times it is best if you hire professional movers.
 We do have a couple of recommendations for you- (we do this all the time, but unusally heavy, awkward items, delicate, large items, lots of glass, etc, we may be more comfortable if you have a professional team take care of the move.)
+Ask us for recommendations we have a few referrals for folks who do that

 - We will arrive with our trailer, so we need a good location for it.
 Perhaps it best to park in the driveway, or on the street in front of your house.
 Usually we discuss this ahead of our arrival, so there is no inconvenient surprise the day we arrive (most folks don’t mind giving us a parking spot in the driveway, so this is best worked out ahead of time.)
 We need access to the trailer, and an area where we can stage our tools: the garage, a porch, deck, the driveway; sometimes we need to set up our saws (if we are doing trim work of any kind.)
 This is good to work out prior to our arrival.